The Original DayWatch Astrological Calendars

 * Black days are neither more physical or mental.

-Calendar Page: For every aspect formed on a given day a value is determined based on the aspect and the two planets involved.
-This value is either RED (negative) or GREEN (positive) using the traditional interpretations of the planets and aspects.
+For every aspect formed on a given day a value is determined based on the aspect and the two planets involved.
+This value is either RED (negative)or GREEN (positive) using the traditional interpretations of the planets and aspects.
 Red generally indicates change or physical activity and green ease or mental activity.
-The top scoring red and green days are used on the main calendar page. (reprinted from the Matrix DayWatch Calendar Software Red/Green determination explanation).
+The top scoring red and green days are used on the main calendar page.

 These Personalized Astrological Weekly Calendars are for the professional.
-They include the daily Transit to Transit aspects and void of course moon, plus the exact time of all personal Transit to Natal aspects, Progressed and Solar Arc aspects, and personal void of course moon - all in symbol format.
+They are calculated using the 'Ptolemy' Aspect set, and include the exact times for all daily Transit to Transit aspects with the void of course moon, plus the exact time of all personal Transit to Natal aspects; the Progressed and Solar Arc aspects, and personal void of course moon - all in symbol format.
 No interpretation text is included, but plenty of room to write your appointments and make notes.(Exact Birth Time, and City of Residence location required).
 Report length approximately one page per week (12 Mo.= 48 Pages).
+If you would like a different aspect set, please request in the comments section of the order form.

 Standard USA Time Zones